 Get your self-love chart by subscribing.
 Print it, fill it in, and read it over on days where you need a reminder of how worthy you are!

 Your body image is disturbed?
-Do not stay alone with your thoughts, there are solutions!
+Don’t stay alone with your thoughts, seek help!

 Remember that perceptions vary, that being beautiful (by the fashion industry’s standards) is not necessary to be a happy and worthy human, and that if your body image is disrupted there are solutions.
 You have the power to change things!